drug-design/course/docs/chapters/stereochemistry.md

 #### The Order of Priority (4/5)

-For different isotopes of the same atom, the highest priority will be assigned to the isotope with the higher atomic mass.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/order-priority-45-94cb7015'><i class='fa fa-play' aria-hidden='true'></i></button>For different isotopes of the same atom, the highest priority will be assigned to the isotope with the higher atomic mass.

 ![](https://media.drugdesign.org/course/stereochemistry/add_a3_2_5_2_4.png){: loading=lazy }